 ABOUT US: THE ODONATA OF INDIA TEAM

 • Aaratrik Pal: I'm broadly interested in odonates, butterflies and wild plants.
 I have completed my Master's in Botany and now pursuing PhD from University of North Bengal.
 My passion works for photographing odonates and learning more about them.
-I'm also working on a site in my regional language (bengali).
+I'm also working on a site in my regional language (Bengali).
 For more information email me.

 • Veino Family (Rakoveine, Lightson, Joyce, Dahru): We are a family based in Dimapur, Nagaland, that enjoys all the wonderful creatures around us and in turn hope to raise awareness for their conservation.
 After studying many of the local Lepidoptera life cycles, we “discovered” the beauty of odonates.
 We have been thrilled to document more than 60 species within steps of our home over the last few years.
 We have also helped rediscover and record range extensions for a few species and hope to keep doing so.